dask/dask/docs/source/resilience.rst

 1. Sends a soft shutdown signal to all of the coroutines watching workers
 2. Sends a hard kill signal to each worker's Nanny process, which oversees that worker.
-This Nanny process terminates the worker process ungracefully and unregisters that worker from the Center.
+This Nanny process terminates the worker process ungracefully and unregisters that worker from the Scheduler.
 3. Clears out all scheduler state and sets all Future's status to ``'cancelled'``
-4. Sends a restart signal to all Nanny processes, which in turn restart clean Worker processes and register these workers with the Center.
+4. Sends a restart signal to all Nanny processes, which in turn restart clean Worker processes and register these workers with the Scheduler.
 New workers may not have the same port as their previous iterations.
 The ``.nannies`` dictionary on the Executor serves as an accurate set of aliases if necessary.